lipecouto/Fullstack-Afiliados/README.md

 # Fullstack-Afiliados - English Version

-This repository contains an API for affiliate management, along with an Angular front-end application.
+This repository contains an API for affiliate management, along with an React front-end application.

+## Front-end
+The front-end application is developed using ReactJS and utilizes several frameworks to aid in the project's development:

+ - React-router-dom
+ - MUI Material and dependencies
+ - Axios

 ## API
-The API is developed using the ASP.NET Core framework and provides endpoints for creating, reading, updating, and deleting affiliates.
-The data is stored in a PostgreSQL database.
+The API is developed using the ASP.NET Core framework and provides endpoints for creating and reading the data is stored in a PostgreSQL database.

 ## API Endpoints
  - `POST localhost:5097/getFile:` Registers the file on the server, sending the data to the database.